George Inness: Late career

 After Inness settled in Montclair, New Jersey in 1885, and particularly in the last decade of his life, he expressed this mystical component by a more abstracted handling of shapes, softened edges, and saturated color (October, 1886, Los Angeles County Museum of Art), a profound and dramatic juxtaposition of sky and earth (Early Autumn, Montclair, 1888, Montclair Art Museum), an emphasis on the intimate landscape view (Sunset in the Woods, 1891, Corcoran Gallery of Art), and an increasingly personal, spontaneous, and often violent handling of paint.
 It is this last quality in particular which distinguishes Inness from those painters of like sympathies who are characterized as Luminists.

 In a published interview, Inness maintained that "The true use of art is, first, to cultivate the artist's own spiritual nature."
 His abiding interest in spiritual and emotional considerations did not preclude Inness from undertaking a scientific study of color, nor a mathematical, structural approach to composition: "The poetic quality is not obtained by eschewing any truths of fact or of Nature...Poetry is the vision of reality."

 Inness died in 1894 at Bridge of Allan in Scotland.
 According to his son, he was viewing the sunset, when he threw up his hands into the air and exclaimed, "My God! oh, how beautiful!", fell to the ground, and died minutes later.
 A public funeral for Inness was held at the National Academy of Design.
 A memorial exhibition was conducted at the Fine Arts Building in New York City.

 He is buried in Montclair, New Jersey's Rosedale Cemetery, as is his namesake son.
+The Montclair Art Museum is the only museum in the world that has a gallery dedicated to Inness and as of 2023 has a renowned collection of 24 works by Inness.